surfliner/surfliner-mirror/CONTRIBUTING.md

 If you are reporting a bug, or are a developer or stakeholder working directly on a Sprint, you may create issues in GitLab as needed.

+If you create a ticket directly in GitLab, please make sure you add a [label][labels] for the product the ticket is related to.
+For example, `starlight` or `lark`.

 ### Making Changes

 If you are not a Surfliner team member, you should fork the repository.